Jacob van Hoogstraaten

 Jacob van Hoogstraten (c.
-1460 – 24 January 1527) was a Flemish Dominican theologian and controversialist.
+1460 – 24 January 1527) was a Brabantian Flemish Dominican theologian and controversialist.

 Education, professor

-Van Hoogstraten was born in Hoogstraten, Burgundian Netherlands (now in Belgium).
+Van Hoogstraten was born in Hoogstraten, Burgundian Netherlands (now Belgium).
 He studied the classics and theology with the Dominicans at Old University of Leuven.
-In 1485 was among the first in the history of that institution to receive the degree of Master of Arts.
+In 1485, was among the first in the history of that institution to receive the degree of Master of Arts.
 He there entered the order, and after his ordination to the priesthood in 1496, he matriculated in the University of Cologne to continue his theological studies.

 At the general chapter held in 1498 at Ferrara he was appointed professor of theology at the Dominican college of Cologne.
-In 1500 he was elected prior of the Dominican convent in Antwerp.
+In 1500, he was elected prior of St Paul’s Priory in Antwerp.
 On the expiration of his term of office he returned to Cologne, where, in February, 1504, he received the degree of Doctor of Theology.
 At the general chapter of the Dominican Order held in Pavia in 1507 he was made regent of studies, and thereby became professor of theology at the university.
-His vast theological attainments and his natural ability to impart knowledge made him an exceptionally successful teacher.

-As controversialist, Inquisitor
+Inquisitor

 Van Hoogstraten began his controversial career by publishing in 1507 Defensorium fratrum mendicantium contra curatos illos qui privilegia fratrum injuste impugnat (Cologne) in defence of the mendicant orders, who had been accused of abusing their privileges.
 In the following year he published several works against the eminent Italian jurist, Pietro Tomasi of Ravenna, who was then lecturing in the German universities.
 During his controversy with the Italian jurist he was elected prior of the convent of Cologne, and thus became inquisitor general of the archbishoprics of Cologne, Mainz, and Trier.